 Deferred Tax Liabilities/Franchise Assets.
 Adjustments were made to record deferred tax liabilities associated with the acquisition of various cable television businesses.
-These adjustments increased amounts assigned to franchise assets by \$1.4 billion with a corresponding increase in deferred tax liabilities of \$1.2 billion.
-The balance of the entry was recorded to equity and minority interest.
+These adjustments increased amounts assigned to franchise assets by \$1.4 billion with a corresponding increase in deferred tax liabilities of \$0.6 billion and to member's equity of \$0.8 billion.
 In addition, as described above, a correction was made to reduce amounts assigned in purchase accounting to assets identified for replacement over the three-year period of our rebuild and upgrade of its network.
 This reduced the amount assigned to the network assets to be retained and increased the amount assigned to franchise assets by \$627 million with a resulting increase in amortization expense for the years restated.
-Such adjustments increased the cumulative effect of accounting change recorded upon adoption of Statement of Financial Accounting Standards No. 142 by \$199 million, before minority interest and tax effects, for the nine months ended September 30, 2002.
+Such adjustments increased the cumulative effect of accounting change recorded upon adoption of Statement of Financial Accounting Standards No. 142 by \$199 million, before tax effects, for the nine months ended September 30, 2002.

 Other Adjustments.
 In addition to the items described above, other adjustments of expenses include additional amounts charged to special charges related to the 2001 restructuring plan, certain tax reclassifications from tax expense to operating costs and other miscellaneous adjustments.
 The net impact of these adjustments to net loss is a decrease of \$1 million and an increase of \$4 million for the three and nine months ended September 30, 2002.

-The following tables summarize the effects of the adjustments on the condensed consolidated statements of operations and cash flows for the three and nine months ended September 30, 2002 (dollars in millions, except per share data).
+The following tables summarize the effects of the adjustments on the condensed consolidated statements of operations and cash flows for the three and nine months ended September 30, 2002 (dollars in millions).